-- For drivers who are not required to always stop, failing to stop before reaching the crossing if the tracks are not clear. - For drivers who are not required to always stop, failing to slow down and check that the tracks are clear of an approaching train. - For drivers who are always required to stop, failing to stop before driving onto the crossing. - For all drivers failing to have sufficient space to drive completely through the crossing without stopping.
+- 1. For drivers who are not required to always stop, failing to stop before reaching the crossing if the tracks are not clear. - 2.
+For drivers who are not required to always stop, failing to slow down and check that the tracks are clear of an approaching train. - 3.
+For drivers who are always required to stop, failing to stop before driving onto the crossing.

-- For all drivers failing to obey a traffic control device or the directions of an enforcement official at the crossing. - For all drivers failing to negotiate a crossing because of insufficient undercarriage clearance.
+- 4. For all drivers failing to have sufficient space to drive completely through the crossing without stopping. - 5.
+For all drivers failing to obey a traffic control device or the directions of an enforcement official at the crossing. - 6.
+For all drivers failing to negotiate a crossing because of insufficient undercarriage clearance.

-1.3.6 - Hazardous Materials Endorsement Background Check and Disqualifications
+1.3.6 Hazardous Materials Endorsement Background Check and Disqualifications

-If you require a hazardous materials endorsement you will be required to submit your fingerprints and be subject to a background check.
+If you require a hazardous materials endorsement you will be required to submit your proof of legal presence in the United States and complete a fingerprint/ background check.